-Being a primitive camp, there are no modern amenities around: no electricity, no running water, no bathroom, no laundry, no shower, no cell phone service.
-Students cook on open fires, carry drinking water from nearby and bathe in the river.
+Being a primitive camp, there are no modern amenities around: no electricity, no running water, no bathroom, no laundry, no shower, no cell phone service or wifi.
+Students cook on open fires, carry drinking water and bathe in the river.

-Be sure you can be comfortable with these living conditions before you apply to our classes or make other arrangements.
+Be sure you can be comfortable with these living conditions before you apply to our classes.

 You are responsible for your own sleeping gear.
-Bring a tent, a sleeping bag, a thermarest, a tarp, etc; whatever you need to remain comfortable regardless of the weather (see notes on climate below).
+Bring a tent, a sleeping bag, a sleeping pad, a tarp, etc; whatever you need to remain comfortable regardless of the weather (see notes on climate below).

 When you sign up for any Living Wild programs you will receive a more comprehensive gear list catered to your specific class.

-Please bring clothes with muted, earth-tone colors that blend with the natural surrounding, natural materials do not melt from campfire sparks.
+Please bring clothes with muted, earth-tone colors that blend with the natural environment, natural materials do not melt from campfire sparks.

 Finally, please minimize the modern gear you bring.
-We want to give you an immersion experience into wilderness living skills and it's hard to do if you bring hand-held TVs, Ipods, video games, or such other gizmos.
+We want to give you an immersion experience into wilderness living skills and it's hard to do if you bring hand-held TVs, Ipods, video games, or such other gizmos. we ask you therefore to refrain from using these devices in our camps.
 Simple and natural is better!

 There's always a lot to do!
 You can finish the projects started in class, experiment some more with the new information you were taught and practice your new skills, start other projects, go out and gather wild foods, hike in the mountains and fish at alpine lakes, be exposed to taking care of horses, enjoy some relaxing time...
 There are endless possibilities; we're never bored.